Social Work (BSW)

 Fee: An additional $43.00 is charged for this course.

-Description: This is a generalist practicum experience based on the structural/strengths model of social work practice.
+Description: This course is designed to provide an educationally supervised practicum within human services organizations.
+This is a generalist practicum experience based on the structural/strengths model of social work practice.
 This practicum course integrates course assignments to assist students in developing social work perspectives and skills, using critical thinking in working with a range of client systems: individuals, couples, families, groups, organizations, and communities.
 The practicum experience provides for the use of critical thinking in the integration of theory learned across social work practice, human behavior, diversity, organizational and community dynamics, social policy, and research courses.

 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.